Crypto-TII/fhegen/README.md

 # fhegen
-This is a parameter generator for the leveled BGV scheme, joint work by the Crypto Research Center at the Technology Innovation Institute and the Chair of Security Engineering at Ruhr University Bochum.
+This is a parameter generator for the leveled BGV and BFV scheme, joint work by the Crypto Research Center at the Technology Innovation Institute and the Chair of Security Engineering at Ruhr University Bochum.

 ## Usage
 Interactive Mode: `python src/interactive.py`